Unraveling long COVID: Here's what scientists who study the illness want to find out

 While they are more likely to find viral persistence in the most symptomatic long COVID patients, not everyone with long COVID has it, Peluso notes, "And then really importantly, we're also seeing this in some people who feel totally fine — and we don't know what that means."

-Other leads have come from imaging technology that traces the activity of T cells, a type of white blood cells, which are the body's main antiviral immune response.
+Other leads have come from imaging technology that traces the activity of T cells, a type of white blood cell, which are part of the body's main antiviral immune response.

 "We saw some very unexpected findings," says Dr. Timothy Henrich, an associate professor of medicine at the University of California, San Francisco.